MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 1. The **adminConsole** value is the fully qualified, public Internet visible link to the WLS admin console.
 Select the copy icon next to the field value to copy the link to your clipboard and save it in a file.

 >[!NOTE]
-> This tutorial demonstrates how to use TLS v1.2 to connect to the Azure Entra Domain Service managed domain LDAP server.
+> This tutorial demonstrates how to use TLS v1.2 to connect to the Microsoft Entra Domain Service managed domain LDAP server.
 To ensure compatibility, you need to enable TLS v1.2 for deployments on JDK 8.
 > You can verify your JDK version with steps:
 > - Paste the value of **adminConsole** to your browser and log into the WLS admin console.
 > - Under **Domain Structure**, select **Environment** -> **Servers** -> **admin** -> **Monitoring** -> **General**.
 You find Java version next to label **Java Version**.